Meghashree-V/Aave_V2-Credit-Scorer/analysis.md

 ## Conclusion

-The scoring system successfully distinguishes between responsible and risky wallet behaviors, with higher scores for reliable users and lower scores for risky or exploitative usage.
+The machine learning model used for scoring is a Random Forest classifier.
+Random Forest was chosen for its robustness, interpretability, and strong performance on tabular data such as engineered wallet features.
+The model successfully distinguishes between responsible and risky wallet behaviors, with higher scores for reliable users and lower scores for risky or exploitative usage.
 The normalization step ensures the entire 0–1000 range is used for clear interpretation.